isomerpages/moe-princesselizabeth/_stakeholders/Family Matters @ PEPS/Parenting Support Programmes.md

 ---
 title: Parenting Support Programmes
-permalink: /stakeholders/family-matters-at-peps/parenting-support-programmes
+permalink: /stakeholders/family-matters-at-peps/parenting-support-programmes/
 description: ""
 third_nav_title: Family Matters @ PEPS
 ---
 There is no hard and fast rule book for raising children, but it is surprising how many familiar parenting problems have very simple solutions.
 From anger outbursts, tantrums, defiance, unhealthy gaming habits to establishing a regular homework routine – the issues you face aren’t unique to your family.
 In fact, they are commonplace.
-That is why Triple P Positive Parenting Programmes can help.
+That is why&nbsp;Triple P Positive Parenting Programmes&nbsp;can help.

-**Triple P** is one of the few parenting programmes in the world that is based on strategies proven by research.
-It is a multi-level strategy designed to suit various parenting needs as it aims to **promote children and teens’ psychological, social, and emotional competence**.
-Parents who attend the sessions will receive **complimentary** **Triple P resources** (subject to terms and conditions).
+**Triple P**&nbsp;is one of the few parenting programmes in the world that is based on strategies proven by research.
+It is a multi-level strategy designed to suit various parenting needs as it aims to&nbsp;**promote children and teens’ psychological, social, and emotional competence**.
+Parents who attend the sessions will receive&nbsp;**complimentary**&nbsp;**Triple P resources**&nbsp;(subject to terms and conditions).

 Triple P built on a tiered system that provides different degrees of parental support.